Susan St Maur, Duchess of Somerset

 Susan Margaret St Maur, Duchess of Somerset (née Richards Mackinnon GCStJ, 11 January 1853 – 30 January 1936), who also published as Mrs Algernon St Maur, was a Scottish writer and philanthropist.

 Early life

 Susan Mackinnon was the ninth of ten daughters of Charles Mackinnon of Corriechatachan and Henrietta Studd.

+Marriage

 She married Algernon St Maur, who later became 15th Duke of Somerset, on 5 September 1877, at Forres.
 The couple had no children.

+Her husband took a long lease of No. 35 Grosvenor Square, Mayfair in 1898, which the couple maintained as their London residence until the Duke's death in 1923.
+The Duke bequeathed his lease of 35 Grosvenor Square and a life annuity of £4,000 to Susan, where she continued to reside until early 1934, after which she leased No. 30 Grosvenor Square until her death in 1936.

 Travel literature

 She shared many of her husband's outdoor interests and, under the name Mrs Algernon St Maur, wrote a book Impressions of a Tenderfoot during a Journey in Search of Sport in the Far West (London, John Murray, 1890).
 This is a detailed account of a journey made over several months across Canada, in the company of her husband.
 Most of the journey was undertaken by train, with numerous pauses en route, and there are vivid descriptions of Canadian life and culture of that time.
 The book was widely read and enjoyed considerable popularity.